-Population dynamics of anaerobic microbial consortia in thermophilic granular sludge in response to feed composition change
+Population dynamics of anaerobic microbial consortia in thermophilic methanogenic sludge treating paper-containing solid waste

 Download citation file: